 Sugarfoot Therapy creator

 Katie Schaar has over a decade of experience as a Los Angeles-based professional dancer and choreographer.
 Her many performance and choreography credits include Dancing with the Stars, So You Think You Can Dance, the American Music Awards, the European Music Awards, MTV VMA’s, the BRIT Awards, the Latin Grammy’s, feature films The Muppets and Rock of Ages, P!NK’s “The Truth About Love World Tour”, P!NK’s “Beautiful Trauma World Tour”, P!NK’s “Try” Music Video, Taylor Swift’s “Shake It Off” music video, Katy Perry’s “Prismatic World Tour”, and the 2015 Super Bowl Halftime Show starring Katy Perry.
-With a real gift for breaking down movement, Katie has worked closely with the world’s biggest stars…Tom Cruise, Catherine Zeta Jones, Julianne Hough, Alec Baldwin, Russell Brand, Annie Lennox, Katie Holmes, Paula Abdul, David Hasselhoff, Cher, P!NK, Megan Mulally, Katy Perry, and Taylor Swift.
+With a real gift for breaking down movement, Katie has worked closely with the world’s biggest stars…Tom Cruise, Catherine Zeta Jones, Julianne Hough, Alec Baldwin, Russell Brand, Katie Holmes, Paula Abdul, Cher, P!NK, Katy Perry, Taylor Swift, Zac Brown Band, and Dua Lipa.
 Furthermore, Katie has over 15 years of experience as a dance convention faculty member, teaching dancers of all ages all over the United States.
 She has a BA from Loyola Marymount University, where she studied Communications Studies and Dance.
 And she is the Director of Operations at MOTI Physiotherapy in Los Angeles.

 Dr. Nick Cutri